 Dutch Port of Rotterdam Assigned ‘A-1+’ Short-Term Rating

-As measures related to the COVID-19 pandemic are causing supply chain disruption and demand contraction globally, S&P expects all segments from which the Port derives its revenue to see an effect.
-However, the Port’s strong balance sheet and sufficient liquidity should help it absorb the adverse impact of the pandemic under S&P’s base case.
+The global port sector is facing a challenging 2020 as the COVID-19 pandemic and related lockdown measures are leading to supply chain disruption and demand contraction in the eurozone and globally.

+We expect all the segments from which the Port derives its revenues to see an effect, with up to a 15% decline in container throughput.

+Although the magnitude of COVID-19’s impact remains uncertain, the Port’s strong balance sheet and sufficient liquidity should help it absorb the adverse impact of the pandemic under our base case.

+We are assigning our ‘A-1+’ short-term issuer credit rating on the Port.

 However, the Port is exposed to the structural decline of trade volumes globally, the increasing bargaining power and cost focus of shipping lines alliances, and the ongoing consolidation in the transport infrastructure sector.
 In common with most ports in Europe, the Port does not benefit from any economic regulation and its volumes could fall steeply if there were a global slowdown in trade.